dandi/dandi-archive/doc/design/embargo-mvp.md

 ## Web
 When creating a new dandiset, users will have checkbox to choose whether or not the dandiset should be embargoed.
 If so, the user must also specify an NIH award number (https://era.nih.gov/files/Deciphering_NIH_Application.pdf).
-The newly created dandiset will have the `access` section of the metadata filled out with the award number.
+The award number is an optional argument that is passed to the create dandiset endpoint.
+The award number will be added as a new `Funder` on an automatically generated Contributor Organization in the metadata.

 Instead of the normal `Publish` button and version browser, the DLP will instead show a `Release` button.
 Clicking it will open a confirmation modal informing the user that they are unembargoing, all their data will be publicized, there is no undoing, and that it can take some time for large dandisets.